11 States Sue Obama Administration Over Transgender Student Guidance

 A new legal front opened today between the states and the federal government over transgender rights.
 Texas and ten other states filed a lawsuit against the Obama administration over the recent guidance telling public schools they should let transgender students use restrooms that match their gender identity.
 NPR's Debbie Elliott has been following this news, and she is with us now how.
 Hi there, Debbie.

-DEBBIE ELLIOT, BYLINE: Hi there.
+DEBBIE ELLIOTT, BYLINE: Hi there.

 MCEVERS: So a couple of weeks ago, North Carolina and the federal government each sued each other over this issue.
 It sounds like this is now expanding to other states.
 Is that right?

-ELLIOT: It is.
+ELLIOTT: It is.
 Now 11 states in total and two local school districts are suing.
 They're basically asking a federal judge to nullify that federal guidance that students should be able to use restrooms, locker rooms and other public facilities at schools that match their gender identity.

 Texas Attorney General Ken Paxton says the president is overstepping his authority here, and he's trying to accomplish by, quote, "executive fiat", what he can't get through Congress.